-Substantial recent experience of supporting Armed Forces communities means that either the governing documents of your organisation state that you specifically work with people from Armed Forces communities, or that you can show that working with Veterans, Armed Forces families or Serving personnel is a significant and regular part of your existing work.
+Whilst we will consider applications from charities that are not Armed Forces specific, you will be expected to show that you will work in partnership with Armed Forces organisations.
+If you do not have substantial recent experience, or if working with this sector is new to you, you'll need to make a strong case for why you are now wishing to do so.
+Substantial recent experience of supporting Armed Forces communities means that either the governing documents of your organisation state that you specifically work with people from Armed Forces communities, or that you can show that working with Armed Forces families or serving personnel is a significant and regular part of your existing work.

-This could include work with military bases or units, where the work will create the development of tangible links between civilian communities and local command and offer routes for learning and referrals.
+This could include work with military bases or units, where the work will create the development of tangible links between civilian communities and local command, and offer different routes into support, such as referrals by welfare teams and self-referrals.